MicrosoftDocs/entra-docs/docs/identity-platform/includes/scenarios/custom-extension-tokenissuancestart-setup-env-portal.md

 1. Select **Save** to save the application settings.

-> [!IMPORTANT]
+> [!NOTE]
 >
-> Double check your application code to ensure that `TenantId` and `AudienceAppId` are not hardcoded in the `[AuthenticationEventsTrigger]` attribute.
+> Double check your application code to ensure that `AuthorityUrl`, `AudienceAppId` and `AuthorizedPartyAppId` are not hardcoded in the `[AuthenticationEventsTrigger]` attribute.
 You can have either set the environment variables or hardcoded the values in the attribute, but not both.